Gene drive

-A gene drive is a natural process and technology of genetic engineering that propagates a particular suite of genes throughout a population by altering the probability that a specific allele will be transmitted to offspring (instead of the Mendelian 50% probability).
+A gene drive is a natural process (see meiotic drive) and technology of genetic engineering that propagates a particular suite of genes throughout a population by altering the probability that a specific allele will be transmitted to offspring (instead of the Mendelian 50% probability).
 Gene drives can arise through a variety of mechanisms.
 They have been proposed to provide an effective means of genetically modifying specific populations and entire species.

 The technique can employ adding, deleting, disrupting, or modifying genes.

 Proposed applications include exterminating insects that carry pathogens (notably mosquitoes that transmit malaria, dengue, and zika pathogens), controlling invasive species, or eliminating herbicide or pesticide resistance.

 As with any potentially powerful technique, gene drives can be misused in a variety of ways or induce unintended consequences.
 For example, a gene drive intended to affect only a local population might spread across an entire species.
 Gene drives that eradicate populations of invasive species in their non-native habitats may have consequences for the population of the species as a whole, even in its native habitat.
 Any accidental return of individuals of the species to its original habitats, through natural migration, environmental disruption (storms, floods, etc.), accidental human transportation, or purposeful relocation, could unintentionally drive the species to extinction if the relocated individuals carried harmful gene drives.

 Gene drives can be built from many naturally occurring selfish genetic elements that use a variety of molecular mechanisms.
 These naturally occurring mechanisms induce similar segregation distortion in the wild, arising when alleles evolve molecular mechanisms that give them a transmission chance greater than the normal 50%.

 Most gene drives have been developed in insects, notably mosquitoes, as a way to control insect-borne pathogens.
 Recent developments designed gene drives directly in viruses, notably herpesviruses.
 These viral gene drives can propagate a modification into the population of viruses, and aim to reduce the infectivity of the virus.

 Mechanism

 In sexually-reproducing species, most genes are present in two copies (which can be the same or different alleles), either one of which has a 50% chance of passing to a descendant.
 By biasing the inheritance of particular altered genes, synthetic gene drives could more effectively spread alterations through a population.

 Typically, scientists insert the gene drive into an organism's DNA along with the CRISPR-Cas9 machinery.
 When the modified organism mates and its DNA mixes with that of its mate, the CRISPR-Cas9 tool cuts the partner's DNA at the same spot where the gene drive is located in the first organism.
 The cell repairs the cut DNA by copying the gene drive from the first organism into the corresponding spot in the DNA of the offspring.
 This means both copies of the gene (one from each parent) now contain the gene drive.
+This in turn means all offspring of that individual will inherit the gene drive.